An Adaptive Parallel Arc-Length Method: Acknowledgments

 In this section, data structures and algorithms for the implementation of the APALM are presented.
-In \cref{subsec:datastructure} a data structure is provided for the implementation of the APALM.
-Thereafter, \cref{subsec:algorithms} provides algorithms for the implementation of the APALM and \cref{subsec:exploration} elaborates on the extension of these methods to multiple branches, hence enabling arc-length exploration.
+In \cref{subsec:APALM_datastructure}, a data structure is provided for the implementation of the APALM.
+Thereafter, \cref{subsec:APALM_algorithms} provides algorithms for the implementation of the APALM, and \cref{subsec:APALM_exploration} elaborates on the extension of these methods to multiple branches, hence enabling arc-length exploration.

-\subsection{Data structure}
+\subsection{Data Structure}

-Since the APALM is based on a sub-interval approach where the start- and end-point of each sub-interval are known, a data structure referencing the sub-intervals is essential.
-Since the curve-length coordinate is subject to change after reparameterization of the curve and since the curve parameter is fixed, the logical choice is to connect the data to parametric coordinates.
-That is, a series of discrete maps is constructed such that solutions, levels and curve-length coordinates can be obtained via a parametric point $\xi^\ell_k$.\\
+Since the APALM is based on a sub-interval approach where the start and end points of each sub-interval are known, a data structure referencing the sub-intervals is essential.
+Since the curve-length coordinate is subject to change after reparametrisation of the curve and since the curve parameter is fixed, the logical choice is to connect the data to parametric coordinates.
+That is, a series of discrete maps is constructed such that solutions, levels, and curve-length coordinates can be obtained via a parametric point $\xi^\ell_k$.\\

-\Cref{fig:datastructure} shows the data structure behind the APALM.
-Firstly the data structure contains the map $\mathcal{S}(\xi):[0,1]\to[0,S]$ which is the map that maps the parametric coordinate to the curve-length domain.
+\Cref{fig:APALM_datastructure} shows the data structure behind the APALM.
+Firstly, the data structure contains the map $\mathcal{S}(\xi):[0,1]\to[0,S]$, which is the map that maps the parametric coordinate to the curve-length domain.
 Secondly, the maps $\mathcal{U}(\xi):[0,1]\to\mathbb{R}^{n+1}$ and $\mathcal{U}'(\xi):[0,1]\to\mathbb{R}^{n+1}$ map the solution and the previous solution from the parametric domain to the solution and previous solution domain, respectively.
 The mapper $\mathcal{U}'(\xi):[0,1]\to\mathbb{R}^{n+1}$ is constructed in order to construct the predictor of the ALM.
-Lastly, the map $\mathcal{L}(\xi):[0,1]\to\mathbb{N}$ is a map that can be used to obtain the level of a parametric point; which is optional but can be useful to limit the method to a certain depth.\\
+Lastly, the map $\mathcal{L}(\xi):[0,1]\to\mathbb{N}$ is a map that can be used to obtain the level of a parametric point, which is optional but can be useful to limit the method to a certain depth.\\